toteload/gamma/docs/Roadmap.md

 	- [ ] The `end` for an if-statement could be optional if there is an else afterwards
 	- [x] Remove arrow from function syntax
 - [x] Use the compiler error setup described in this blog post https://borretti.me/article/lessons-writing-compiler#err
-- [ ] Add optional initializer to `let` statement.
+- [x] Add optional initializer to `let` statement.
 This could be implemented with an AST modification.
 - [ ] Add script to list all TODO
-- [ ] Add script to generate sample tests from root
+- [x] Add script to generate sample tests from root
+- [ ] Add error printing function
+- [ ] Verify arity of builtin functions
 ### Version 0.4.1
 - [ ] Start development of Tetris game in parallel to the compiler.
 Let the needs of the game steer the development direction of the compiler.
 - [ ] Add functionality for calling externally defined C functions.